 The YSL brand has been long considered synonymous with French classic design.
-Now a new museum dedicated to the couturier’s work just opened at the premises of his former haute couture house located at 5, avenue Marceau in Paris’ 16th arrondissement.
+Now a there is a museum dedicated to the couturier’s work at the premises of his former haute couture house located at 5, avenue Marceau in Paris’ 16th arrondissement.
 Housed in the Second Empire mansion where the designer’s team worked for three decades, the museum covers all the major themes in Saint Laurent’s work, including: the most emblematic designs embodying the designer’s quintessential style, such as the tuxedo, the safari jacket, the jumpsuit and the trench coat; his various tributes to art such as the famous Mondrian dress and the collections inspired by his imagined journeys to such faraway places as China and India.

 Born on August 1, 1936 in Orlan Algeria, Yves Henri Donat Mathieu Saint Laurent was inspired by the elegance of his mother.
 He developed a love for fashion and as a teenager, would design clothes for her.
 (She, in turn was his most loyal fan, wearing only his designs.)
 A precocious talent, by the age of 15, Saint Laurent amassed an impressive portfolio.
 He sent sketches to Michel de Brunhoff, editor of French Vogue, who immediately recommended the Chambre Syndicale de la Haute Couture Couture school to hone his skills.

 In 1954, Saint Laurent headed to Paris and after briefly attending classes, entered the International Wool Secretariat contest where he won first prize for a cocktail dress: a black silk velvet column tied with a white satin bow he called “Soiree de Paris.”
 It attracted the attention of a certain Christian Dior who hired him as his right hand assistant.